nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/jsf-web-ui-migration.md

 - User actions

 ## What is NOT Migrated Currently?
-- Content views that reference a table layout
+- Content views that contain parameters or that reference a table layout
 - Translation files
 - Tabs